Skip to main content

 sst build

 Build your app and synthesize your stacks.
-Generates a .build/ directory with the compiled files and a .build/cdk.out/ directory with the synthesized CloudFormation stacks.
+Builds the assets for your functions and sites.
+And generates a .sst/dist/ directory with the synthesized CloudFormation stacks.

 npx sst build [options]